Lesson Plan - Get It!

 - How do these wonderful illuminators of the night come into existence?

-There are different steps and names for the process of star creation.
-Read the Life Cycle of a Star, courtesy of National Schools' Observatory, to learn the name and importance of each part of the cycle.
+The video described different steps and names for the process of star creation.
+Read the Life Cycle of a Star, courtesy of National Schools' Observatory, to learn more about the name and importance of each part of the cycle.
 Use the left-hand sidebar on the site and the links in the text to navigate through each of the nine phases.
 Record your notes in the space below.

 Now that you have explored more about the process that goes into the formation of stars and galaxies, let’s travel to the Got It! section to learn some interesting facts about both stars and galaxies.